ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for ios/Log System.md

 ## Customization

-In order to let Beagle's environment open to modifications, the API logs pattern can be replaced to any other.
+In order to let Beagle's environment open to modifications, the default API logs can be replaced to any other.
 Follow th next steps to make the API's logs replacement:

 **Step 1:** implement BeagleLoggerType protocol on the class you want to use as log API, you will see that it is necessary to implement the methods `log(_ log: LogType)` and `logDecodingError(type: String)` that are internally called by Beagle when a message needs to be triggered: